“Exclusive to i-escape! An aristocratic estate with sumptuous, quirkily decorated B&B suites, plus self-contained wings and outhouses for 4-12”

-Hidden behind the chateau’s traditional limestone walls and classic blue shutters, are six superbly eclectic suites, with vast beds, original artworks and sculpture, bold colours and amusing details.
+Behind the limestone walls and classic blue shutters are extraordinary interiors which brim with wonderful things, from a glass wall filled with Ming vases to beaded south African sculpture.
+The chateau doesn’t feel like a hotel at all, rather that you’re a guest of the (usually absent) counts of Commarque.
+Six superbly eclectic suites boast vast beds and original artworks, bold colours and amusing details.
 They’re a stunning interplay of old and new, both opulent and chic at the same time.
-The communal rooms downstairs are similarly spectacular, with a neon flower and mirrored walls, work-of-art vintage sofas, and a dining room with Murano chandelier whose glass resembles a red feather boa.
-A smaller wing of the chateau is more classic in design and available as a rental for six (Le Fournial), while two outhouses are also available for rent.
+The communal rooms downstairs are equally spectacular, with a neon flower and mirrored walls, work-of-art vintage sofas, and a dining room with Murano chandelier whose glass resembles a red feather boa.
+Dinner can be provided by the resident chef, chambre d’hôte-style.

-- Hidden-feeling, absolutely tranquil location and the freedom to roam as if you're a friend of the family
+- The setting is hidden and totally tranquil, the grounds vast - with the freedom to roam as if you're a friend of the family

-- Fabulous décor in the suites and chateau rooms, blending diverse sculpture and contemporary art with the ancient bones of the chateau.
-Note that Le Fournial is more elegantly old-fashioned in style, but we found it just as charming
+- Fabulous décor in the suites and chateau rooms blends diverse sculpture and contemporary art with the ancient bones of the chateau

-- In the heart of the beautiful Dordogne, near historical Sarlat, medieval villages and prehistoric cave art
+- You're in the heart of the beautiful Dordogne, near historical Sarlat, medieval villages and prehistoric cave art

-- Limited phone reception, small pockets of WiFi and no TVs; a high for most visitors
+- Limited phone reception, small pockets of WiFi and no TVs (if you've read this far, this is probably a high for you)

 - We'd say a car is essential for the region.
 You'll need to drive to reach restaurants (7km)